 - Home appraisal fees (though these are sometimes paid in advance).

 - Title search and insurance fees, to cover both the lender and the home buyer.

 - Property survey to verify property lines, rule out encroachment, etc.

 - Recording fee paid to Seattle or King County, for recording the new land records.

 - Underwriting fee, which covers the cost of evaluating the loan and borrower.

 This is just a partial list of some of the more common closing costs for home buyers in Seattle, Washington.
 Additional fees and changes might apply in some situations.

-Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
-We have been helping home buyers in Seattle with their mortgage financing needs for more than 20 years.
+Sammamish Mortgage is a local, family-owned company based in Seattle & Bellevue, Washington.
+We have been helping home buyers in Seattle with their mortgage financing needs for more than 25 years.
+Currently lending in WA, OR, CO, and ID.
+We offer a wide variety of mortgage programs and products with flexible qualification criteria.
 We can provide you with a specific rate quote, as well as guaranteed closing costs.

 Additionally, our knowledgeable staff can answer any financing-related questions you might have.
 Contact us today to get started.